 The University of Guelph recognizes the vital importance of human participation in its dynamic research enterprise.
 These activities have been severely impacted by COVID-19.
-This document aims to assist researchers in returning to human participant research as restrictions ease.
+This document aims to assist researchers in returning to human participant research as restrictions ease and is to be used in conjunction with the Fall 2021 Guidelines for University of Guelph Human Participant Face-to-Face Research.
 It outlines return to research guidelines for decision-making, as well as a checklist to facilitate preparation for the phase-in of face-to-face human participant research.
 This guidance follows the University of Guelph Research Phase-In Framework and adheres to the overarching principle that health and safety are the top priorities.
-It emphasizes protocols for on-campus research, while the Off-Campus Human Subject Face-to-Face Research Framework has been developed with suggestions and considerations for resuming and implementing projects outside of University grounds.
+It emphasizes protocols for oncampus research, while the Off-Campus Human Subject Face-to-Face Research Framework has been developed with suggestions and considerations for resuming and implementing projects outside of University grounds.